-We are GROWing our team and looking for part-time Facilitators for the 2019.2020 school year.
+We are GROWing our team and looking for a part-time Garden Education Facilitator for the 2021-2022 school year.
 This role is responsible for the preparation and delivery of garden-based lessons with our school and community partners, enhancing and maintaining educational garden spaces, student/participant data tracking and partner communication to provide a rich and engaging learning experience for pre-K through elementary-age students.
-Interested and qualified candidates, please send your resume and letter of interest, highlighting the ways in which your strengths might contribute to this dynamic and growing edible education nonprofit, to email@example.com by Friday, August 30, 2019.
+Please read the full position description below.
+Interested and qualified candidates, please send your resume and letter of interest, highlighting the ways in which your strengths might contribute to this dynamic and growing edible education nonprofit, to firstname.lastname@example.org by Friday, July 2nd, 2021.
 Check us out online at https://www.facebook.com/planttheseed/.
 Full position description below.

-About the Organization: Plant the Seed inspires and empowers young people through garden-based learning – connecting them to the land, their education and one another.
-We are a Nashville-based non-profit that grows alongside 1300 young people through partnerships with 7 Metro public schools and 4 public libraries throughout Davidson County.
+About the Organization: Plant the Seed inspires and empowers young people to effect meaningful change in their lives through hands-on learning in school and community gardens.
+We are a Nashville-based non-profit that grows alongside 1400 young people through partnerships with 5 Metro Nashville Public Schools throughout Davidson County, as well as Head Start North.

-- Passion, idealism, integrity, positive attitude and mission-driven work ethic
+- Passion, integrity, positive attitude and mission-driven work ethic

-- Positive attitude, adaptable and innovative approach to lesson facilitation
+- Adaptable and innovative approach to hands-on lesson facilitation

 - Ability to work effectively in collaboration with diverse groups of people